-As described in Section II.a.2.B., the Nebraska Workforce Development Board (Board) hosted the Strategy Workshop: 2020 - 2024 State Plan for Nebraska's Workforce System, on behalf of Governor Pete Ricketts and the state plan partners.
+Joint planning and coordination for development of the Combined State Plan for Program Years 2020 through 2023 was facilitated by the Nebraska Workforce Development Board (the Board) during Program Year 2019.
+The Board hosted the Strategy Workshop: 2020 - 2023 State Plan for Nebraska's Workforce System, on behalf of Governor Pete Ricketts and the plan partners.
 The purpose of the workshop was to obtain input from the shareholders of Nebraska's workforce system.
-That input was used by the plan partners as they developed this plan during a two-day plan-development workshop hosted by the Board's Policy and Oversight Subcommittee and attended by:
+That input was used by the Board and plan partners during development of the Combined State Plan during subsequent a two-day plan-development workshop hosted by the Board's Policy and Oversight Subcommittee and attended by:

-- representatives from plan partner programs; - representatives from all local workforce development boards; and - representatives of other workforce system partners, including the Nebraska Department of Economic Development and the Nebraska Department of Health and Human Services.
+- representatives from plan partner programs; - representatives from all local workforce development boards; and - representatives of required one-stop partner programs and other workforce system partners, including the Nebraska Department of Economic Development.